alanssitis/smart-air-hockey-table/web/src/pages/team/achungma.md

 ```

     I will omit taking screenshots of the website, as you can view and interact
-    with the product itself from where the report is being read from.
+    with the website here!
+A picture cannot show the neat hover effects.

 The source code of the website itself is available in the [project repo](https://github.com/alanssitis/smart-air-hockey-table/tree/main/web).